Tailoring high precision polynomial architected material constitutive responses via inverse design: Results

 \subsection{Optimization Method}

 A 2D plane stress, geometrically nonlinear (large deformation), displacement controlled, level set optimization was implemented, following the method described in \cite{dunning_introducing_2015,chung_level-set_2020}.
 For simplicity, we restricted this work to a tension regime.
 A Kirchhoff material model was implemented, allowing for geometric nonlinearity and large strains while maintaining a linear elastic material model.
 We choose a level set optimization method because of its compatibility with our pursuit of simply manufacturable, binary (material and no material) geometries.
-In contrast to optimization methods using intermediate density elements (such as SIMP \cite{Bendsøe2004}), level set optimization methods are able to restrict the searched designs to inherently binary solutions, avoiding the complication of the design space with nonviable solutions containing intermediate material densities (or equivalently, moduli).